MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 Note that you must use exact `com.microsoft.wdav` as the **Preference Domain**; Microsoft Defender for Endpoint uses only this name and `com.microsoft.wdav.ext` to load its managed settings.

-(The `com.microsoft.wdav.ext` version may be used in rare cases when you prefer to use GUI method, but also need to configure a setting that has not been added to the schema yet.)
+(The `com.microsoft.wdav.ext` version may be used in rare cases when you prefer to use GUI method, but also need to configure a setting that hasn't been added to the schema yet.)

 ### GUI method